centreon/centreon/centreon-gorgone/docs/modules/core/pullwss.md

 This module should be used on remote nodes where the connection has to be http/https and must be opened from the node to the Central Gorgone.

+This module require proxy and register module to be configured on the central Gorgone.
+Register will allow to keep the state of every poller, and find out the connexion mode.
+Proxy have to bind to a tcp port for pullwss module to connect to.

 ## Configuration

 | Directive | Description                                                   | Default value |